Sales controlling: definition, tasks & key figures

 What is sales controlling?

-Sales controlling is the targeted control, monitoring and evaluation of the sales strategy.
+Sales controlling is the targeted management, monitoring and evaluation of the sales strategy.
 As part of the operational management system, sales controlling ensures that sales targets are achieved.

-Sales controlling is used to increase sales and efficiency in sales and to ensure that corporate goals are achieved.
-This includes, among other things, the analysis of sales figures, costs and earnings as well as the monitoring of customer loyalty measures and marketing activities.
-The goal of sales controlling is to make decisions based on reliable and up-to-date data in order to increase the company’s competitiveness.
+Sales controlling serves to increase turnover and efficiency in sales and to ensure that company targets are achieved.
+This includes analyzing sales figures, costs and income as well as monitoring customer loyalty measures and marketing activities.
+The aim of sales controlling is to make decisions on the basis of reliable and up-to-date data in order to increase the company's competitiveness.

-Sales controlling tasks comprise a variety of activities aimed at monitoring and optimizing the success and efficiency of sales processes within a company.
+Sales controlling tasks include a variety of activities aimed at monitoring and optimizing the success and efficiency of sales processes within a company.

-These duties include analyzing sales figures, identifying revenue and sales trends, monitoring sales metrics, and implementing actions to improve sales strategies and practices.
+These tasks include analyzing sales figures, identifying turnover and sales trends, monitoring key sales figures and implementing measures to improve sales strategies and practices.

-By continuously analyzing data and KPIs, sales controlling enables the fine-tuning of pricing, product mix, and customer service, allowing a company to strengthen its competitive position and promote sustainable growth.
+By continuously analyzing data and KPIs, sales controlling enables the fine-tuning of pricing, product mix and customer care, which strengthens a company's competitive position and promotes sustainable growth.

-With the help of data mining, companies can make their sales controlling tasks more effective by extracting and using hidden information from large amounts of data to make informed decisions regarding sales strategies and tactics.
+With the help of data mining, companies can make their sales controlling tasks more effective by extracting hidden information from large amounts of data and using it to make well-founded decisions regarding sales strategies and tactics.

-In the context of sales controlling, portfolio analysis is a valuable tool for evaluating the performance and profitability of various products or services offered by a company.
-By using portfolio analysis methods, companies can optimize their sales controlling by adjusting resource allocation and sales strategies to the positioning of the products or services in the portfolio.
+In the context of sales controlling, portfolio analysis is a valuable tool for evaluating the performance and profitability of a company's various products or services.
+By using portfolio analysis methods, companies can optimize their sales controlling by adapting resource allocation and sales strategies to the positioning of the products or services in the portfolio.

 An overview of the central sales controlling tasks:

-• Monitoring and analysis of sales figures, revenue targets and earnings
+• Monitoring and analyzing sales figures, sales targets and earnings

-• Monitoring of costs in sales, e.g. travel expenses, commission costs
+• Monitoring of costs in sales, such as travel expenses, commission costs

-• Monitoring of customer loyalty measures, such as customer satisfaction.
+• Monitoring customer loyalty measures, such as customer satisfaction

 • Analysis of sales markets and competition

-• Monitoring and analysis of marketing activities, such as campaigns, advertising measures
+• Monitoring and analyzing marketing activities, such as campaigns and advertising measures

 • Preparation of forecasts and sales plans